Hanoi fun guide, beds to silk

 Nice Deluxe Rooms offer 34sq m with table and dataport, peekaboo bathroom (plus a spare plug point by the minibar and another one in the corridor).
 The Club Lounge is on the 24th floor where Club Suite and executive floor guests will find a small meeting room that can be used for two hours on a complimentary basis.
 High tea runs 3pm-5pm and cocktails from 6pm to 8pm.

-Not far from here is the soaring cloud-tickling blue reflective glass tower of the InterContinental Hanoi Landmark 72 (open September 2013), the "tallest hotel in Vietnam" as it likes to say.
-This is no exaggeration.
+Not far from here is the soaring cloud-tickling blue reflective glass tower of the Landmark 72 (originally set to open end 2013 as an InterContinental), the "tallest hotel in Vietnam".
+InterCon pulled out after quality controls failed to match exacting American standards and the place is now locally run with offices and apartments.
+It is tall.
 Other emerging buildings are but shoulder high.
 With rooms running from the 62nd to 71st floor, this 359-room address offers sweeping views in all directions and is part of the Landmark 72 complex with cinemas and wall-to-wall shopping.
 The hotel serves up 8,000sq m of spa and fitness facilities.
-MICE planners will relish the 941sq m pillarless ballroom and versatile function and event space is on hand to cater for Hanoi conferences of all size and shape.
-And on the 71st floor the Club InterContinental lounge is on hand to pamper suits apres-work with canapes and cocktails of an evening, with Cinemascope views to match.
+MICE planners can explore the 941sq m pillarless ballroom and versatile function and event space is on hand to cater for Hanoi conferences of all size and shape.
 Expect rooms with big floor-to-ceiling views, glass see-through bathroom walls, pale mustard carpets, oval glass-top work desks, three-pin multi-plug electric sockets, classic bedside clock and charcoal lampshades.

 The Melia Hanoi offers Broadband throughout the hotel.
 Wireless is available in the lobby as well as on select floors.
 There is an open-air pool, a fitness centre, and a Grand Ballroom that seats 1,200.
 There are, of course, smaller function rooms as well.
 Rooms are pretty straightforward, with light wood, and pastels.
 Here you’ll get THREE 330ml bottles of complimentary mineral water, a small safe, and a well-stocked mini-bar.
 Melia is not your average understated address.